AlekseyFursenko/YourHomeWork/GitTutorial.md

 *git commit --amend* - Replaces the most recent commit with a new commit.

 To see all of the possible options you have with *git commit*, check out **[Git's documentation](https://git-scm.com/docs/git-commit)**.

+## Git status

+* `Git status` - shows the current state of your Git working directory and staging area.

+A useful feature of *git status* is that it will provide helpful information depending on your current situation.
+In general, you can count on it to tell you:

+* Where HEAD is pointing, whether that is a branch or a commit (this is where you are "checked out" to)
+* If you have any changed files in your current directory that have not yet been committed
+* If changed files are staged or not
+* If your current local branch is linked to a remote branch, then git status will tell you if your local branch is behind or ahead by any commits

+During merge conflicts, git status will also tell you exactly which files are the source of the conflict.

+## Common usages and options for `git status`

+*git status* - Most often used in its default form, this shows a good base of information

+*git status -s* - Give output in short format

+*git status -v* - Shows more "verbose" detail including the textual changes of any uncommitted files